 Elizabeth Schmidt was recognized in 2008 by the National Association of Women Business Owners, Greater Detroit Chapter, with the Pinnacle Award, as one of the Top 10 Michigan Business Women.
 Her philanthropic interests include education, engineering, and medical research, providing endowed scholarships to schools from the primary to post-graduate levels.

 Mr. Schulak graduated from the Rhode Island School of Design with degrees in both Fine Arts and Architecture.
 He also attended St. Johns College of Classical Studies and the Rackham College of Graduate Studies at The University of Michigan.
-He was certified by the National Council of Architectural Registration Boards and licensed as an architect in fourteen states.
-He has numerous patents in energy conservation and refrigeration and is published and has presented papers for the American Society of Heating, Refrigeration and Air-conditioning Engineers.
+Mr. Schulak also graduated from the executive program of Singularity University.

 William (Billy) S. Taubman is chief operating officer of Taubman Centers, Inc. He is responsible for development, acquisitions operations and leasing.
 Mr. Taubman also serves as a director of the company.

 Mr. Taubman joined the company in 1986 from Oppenheimer & Co., Inc. in New York, where he was a financial analyst specializing in mergers and acquisitions.
 He is a graduate of Brown University where he received a bachelor's degree in Religious Studies, Philosophy and Russian Studies.
 He also holds a master's degree in Philosophy from Corpus Christi College of Cambridge University, Cambridge, England.